cityofships/i-love-compute/README.md

 You can also donate hardware, see [Hardware donations](#hardware-donations).

-Content must be submitted under MIT or CC 0 1.0 license.
+Contributions must be submitted under MIT or CC 0 1.0 license.